ANSSI-FR/libecc/README.md

 [partially implemented](http://sdcc.sourceforge.net/mediawiki/index.php/Standard_compliance).
 * The compiler has "exotic" targets such as the Zilog Z80 MCU.

-We suppose that the user has also provided the **external dependencies** for print, random and time functions (otherwise explicit errors will be thrown by #error directives).
+Unless compiling with `WITH_BLANK_EXTERNAL_DEPENDENCIES` specified, we suppose that the user has also provided the **external dependencies** for print, random and time functions (otherwise explicit errors will be thrown by #error directives).

 We will show how overloading the Makefile flags can be of use in this case.
 Say that we want